Our Coastal City: Nanaimo's Sea Level Rise Management Plan (SLRMP)

 Sea level rise, caused by climate change, is increasing total ocean water levels over time.
 As a coastal city, Nanaimo is at risk from rising sea levels and coastal flooding.
 In 2018, the City completed a Sea Level Rise Study, which provided a high level overview of sea level rise risk areas.
-The SLRMP will focus on the vulnerable areas identified in the 2018 study, improve the City's understanding of risks, and consider solutions.
+The SLRMP will focus on the vulnerable areas identified in the 2018 study (see map below).
+The technical reports and public engagement will improve the City’s understanding of risks and help identify potential solutions.

 The Sea Level Rise Management Plan includes the following tasks:

-1. Probabilistic Calculation - This accounts for the joint probability of multiple factors (e.g. storm surge, wind speed, king tide) occurring at the same time and impacting coastal flooding.
-This will help us understand the likelihood of an extreme event occurring.
+1. Probabilistic Calculation - This calculates the possibility of multiple factors such as storm surge, wind speed, and king tide, occurring at the same time and impacting coastal flooding.
+This will help us to understand the likelihood of an extreme event occurring.

-4. Economic Risk Assessment - A report estimating the financial implication of rising sea levels to coastal infrastructure and properties.
-This will help us understand the economic risk to coastal areas and evaluate management options.
+4. Economic Risk Assessment - A report detailing the financial implications of rising sea levels to coastal infrastructure and properties will help us understand the economic risk to coastal areas and evaluate management options.

-1. Coastal Erosion Monitoring and Management Strategy - Report and maps showing the extent of coastal erosion and strategies to minimize future erosion.
-This will help us understand the rate of coastal erosion and how we can protect ourselves from its impacts.
+1. Coastal Erosion Monitoring and Management Strategy - This report will show the extent of coastal erosion, how we can monitor future erosion and strategies to minimize future damage, which will help us understand the rate of coastal erosion and how we can protect ourselves from its impacts

 The project is funded by grants from the British Columbia Ministry of Emergency Management and Climate Readiness (EMCR) and the Federation of Canadian Municipalities (FCM).